budostylz/The-Art-of-JavaScript/jQuery/plugins/README.md

 ##Creating your own JavaScript Library

 	Step 1: Identify the purpose of your library
-	Step 2: Mock-up how would use the library
+	Step 2: Mock-up how you would use the library
 	Step 3: Code up an outline
 	Step 4: Fix-up the constructor